The Geometry of Love: Plot

 Charlie Mallory, an engineer, lives in New York City with his wife Matilda, a homemaker, and their two young children.
 Cheever refers to his protagonist as Mallory throughout the story.
-The Mallorys are emotionally estranged, and Matilda punishes her uxorious with accusatory invective that leave him dismayed and disheartened.
+The Mallorys are emotionally estranged, and Matilda punishes her uxorious husband with accusatory invective that leave him dismayed and disheartened.

 When a delivery truck passes him bearing the name EUCLID'S DRY CLEANING AND DYEING on its side panel, Mallory has an epiphany: he decides to formulate an escape from his troubled life by way of Euclidean geometry.
 As an engineer, he possesses superior skills at drawing these mathematical diagrams.
 He proceeds to represent his existence in terms of theorems and postulates, allowing him to assert a measure of control over the chaos of his daily affairs.
 Mallory's methods, in particular, permit him to endure Matilda's mood swings with equanimity.
 Immensely satisfied with his results, Mallory considers writing a treatise on his system and considers calling it Euclidean Emotion: The Geometry of Sentiment.